Austin Airways: History

-Established as Capreol and Austin Air Services was one of Canada's oldest airline and started service in 1934.
+Established as Capreol and Austin Air Services was one of Canada's oldest airlines, starting operations in 1934.
 The home base was Timmins and it operated many duties in addition to passenger and freight services.
 Over the years, scheduled services served over 40 cities, including one destination in the United States.
 In 1973 it merged with White River Air Services but continued to operate as Austin Airways.

-In June 1987 it merged with Air Ontario Ltd (formerly Great Lakes Airlines (Canada), formed in 1958) to form Air Ontario Inc. In turn Air Ontario became part of Air Canada Jazz in 2001.
+In June 1987 it merged with Air Ontario Ltd (formerly Great Lakes Airlines, formed in 1958) to form Air Ontario Inc. In turn Air Ontario became part of Air Canada Jazz in 2001.

 The April 26, 1987 Air Ontario/Austin Airways joint system timetable listed Air Canada Connector code share flights operated by both airlines on behalf of Air Canada with Austin Airways operating 14-passenger Beechcraft 99, 7-passenger Cessna 402, 19-passenger de Havilland Canada DHC-6 Twin Otter, 37-passenger de Havilland Canada DHC-8 Dash 8 and 40 to 43-passenger Hawker Siddeley HS 748 aircraft at this time.
 The HS 748 turboprop was the largest aircraft operated by Austin Airways.

-Historical Fleet
+Historical fleet

 Over its long history, Austin Airways operated the following aircraft: